China's Xi reveals new leadership team but no obvious successor

 "Over the past five years we have set out a broad agenda, some tasks have been completed while others need more work," Xi said after introducing the new committee.

-"With decades of hard work, socialism with Chinese characteristics has entered a new era," he said, in an apparent reference to Xi Jinping Thought, which was enshrined in the party's constitution on Tuesday, only the second time in history a living Chinese leader has had their authority recognized in this way.
+"With decades of hard work, socialism with Chinese characteristics has entered a new era," he said, in an apparent reference to Xi Jinping Thought, which was enshrined in the party's constitution on Tuesday

+, only the second time in history a living Chinese leader has had their authority recognized in this way.

 Xi appeared relaxed as he led the other men onto stage.
 The six men stood with blank facial expressions, bowing slightly as he briefly introduced them one by one, before urging people to learn more about them "from the media."